 Offices

 Offices have seen a flight to quality yet overall, the market remains slow, with smaller deals more prominent.
 Despite that, many owners are looking to exit the market via the Permitted Development route and properties are being sold for residential conversion.
 We anticipate this trend will reduce the overall stock and accordingly create shortages in some sections.
-As a result, we expect this will force increases in rents and prices or at least we should see a reduction in the current levels of incentives.
+The expectation is that this will force increases in rents and prices or at least we should see a reduction in the current levels of incentives.

-We are increasingly engaging with our landlords, providing advice on what tenants are looking for, including design ideas, amenities, and flexible lease terms.
+We are increasingly engaging with our landlords, providing advice on what tenants are looking for.
+This includes assisting with design ideas, amenities, and flexible lease terms.

 Industrial